chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 <img src="/media/Creator-Animation.gif" width="300"/>

-### An Interaction Model Delivers on Delight & Business Objectives
+#### Creating an Interaction Model that delivers on User Delight and Business Objectives

 The three tab navigation - profile, featured meal menu, and ala carte menu are designed to directly facilitate the needs of our three  archetypes: the efficiency maximizer, the explorer and the burger tinkerer.

 <img src="/media/Creator-Hero-Three-Panel.jpg" alt="AGL" width="700"/>

-### Filter your Way to the Perfect Burger
+####  Filter your Way to the Perfect Burger

 For the burger tinkerers, we also created a tactile interaction "filtering" experience that visualizes, real-time, their personalized burger.
 For every burger element from pattie doneness to # of pickles to sauce proportion - users can tap, toggle, and slide their way to burger perfection.

 <img src="/media/Creator-Onboarding-Hero.jpg" alt="AGL" width="800"/>

-### Marketing Freshness, Ingredient Quality and Culinary Creativity
+####  Marketing Freshness, Ingredient Quality and Culinary Creativity

 Lastly, we delivered a set of marketing templates including the landing page with key marketing copy and photography assets of the machine, ingredients and burgers.
 We also produced a two day photo shoot with noted commercial food photographer, [Aubrie Pick](https://aubriepick.com).